Longtime municipal officials stepping down

 Greeley council member and mayor serving since 2009

 John Gates first won a seat on city council in 2009, where he served until 2017, when he became Greeley’s mayor.
 Before his time at city hall, he spent 25 years in law enforcement before retiring and assuming the chief of safety and security role with the Greely-Evans School District.
-A lifelong Greeley resident, Mayor Gates’ tenure in office reflects his care and passion for his community, ensuring that it remains a great place to live for generations to come.
+A lifelong Greeley resident, Gates’ tenure in office reflects his care and passion for his community, ensuring that it remains a great place to live for generations to come.

 Jim GelwicksJim Gelwicks